googleapis/google-cloud-python/packages/google-cloud-pubsub/samples/snippets/README.rst

         check-subscription-permissions
                             Checks to which permissions are available on the given subscription.
+        detach-subscription
+                            Detaches a subscription from a topic and drops all messages retained in it.

     optional arguments:
       -h, --help            show this help message and exit